-Upon receipt of an arbitration request "Request and Agreement to Arbitrate" by NABOR, the following is the applicable procedure:
+Once your completed "Request and Agreement to Arbitrate" paperwork is received by NABOR, the following is the applicable procedure:

-- 1. Mediation services will be offered to the disputants prior to the review of the arbitration request by the Grievance Committee except where any party requests the Grievance Committee's determination whether an arbitrable issue exists between the named parties and whether the parties would be required to mediate. - 2.
-Your arbitration request will be forwarded to Grievance Committee for determination as to whether the issue is subject to arbitration, based solely on the information in the "Request and Agreement to Arbitrate" and any exhibits or supporting materials you provide. - 3.
+- 1. Mediation services will be offered to the disputants prior to the review of the arbitration request by the Grievance Committee except where any party requests the Grievance Committee's determination whether an arbitrable issue exists between the named parties and whether the parties would be required to mediate.
+Please click here to view and/or print the National Association of REALTORS® Mediation brochure. - 2.
+Your complaint will be forwarded to Grievance Committee for determination as to whether the issue is subject to arbitration, based solely on the information in the "Request and Agreement to Arbitrate" and any exhibits or supporting materials you provide. - 3.
 After review by the Grievance Committee, if the matter is found to be arbitrable, the parties will then be required to mediate.
 NABOR offers trained mediators who thoroughly understand the real estate transaction process. - 4.
 In the event that mediation is unsuccessful, the matter will then be forwarded for an arbitration hearing before the Professional Standards Committee.

-For a more detailed overview of the process, please review the Arbitration Guidelines.
+For a more detailed overview of the process please click here to view and/or print the Arbitration Guidelines.

-If you feel that a violation of the REALTOR® Code of Ethics may have occurred, an ethics complaint can be filed at the same time as your arbitration request.
-When an ethics complaint and arbitration request are filed at the same time and arise out of the same facts and circumstances, the arbitration procedures will take place first and the ethics procedures will follow the conclusion of the arbitration process.
+If you feel that a violation of the REALTOR® Code of Ethics may have occurred, then you can file an ethics complaint at the same time as your arbitration request.
+When an ethics complaint and arbitration request are filed at the same time and arise out of the same facts and circumstances, the arbitration procedures will take place first and the ethics procedures will follow after the conclusion of the arbitration process.